Part 1: Chapter 1

 ‘Shit.
 He’s in there.’

 I took a deep breath, and knocked lightly.

-I heard a chair move, and then the door opened really fast.
-Christopher Montgomery glared at me, his tie hanging loosely around his neck, his suit jacket open, and his hair slightly disheveled.
+I heard a chair move, and then the door opened really fast, and Christopher Montgomery glared at me, his tie hanging loosely around his neck, his suit jacket open, and his hair slightly disheveled.

-He grabbed the card from me and turned.
+He grabbed the card from me and turned his back.
 “You really shouldn’t be here this late, Madison.”